-Candidates for the Hotchkiss Scholar award are graduates from the current academic year that meet the criteria listed below.
+Candidates for the Hotchkiss Scholar award will graduate the same academic year in which they meet the criteria listed below.
 The following criteria are considered:

 - Cumulative GPA of 3.95 or higher - Completed Hotchkiss Scholar Application, including a personal essay - One Letter of Recommendation from a faculty member or supervisor - A minimum of twenty hours of documented community service or business project (outside of the student's own organization).
-Volunteering or working on a business project must be approved by the Director of Student Experience and Engagement prior to beginning - Participation in the LFGSM Business Community through networking events, student groups, graduation, or admissions open houses catalog under Academic Policies.
-Academic honors will be conferred upon graduates with a grade point average of 3.95 or above.
-All graduates with academic honors will be recognized at the commencement ceremony.
+Volunteering or working on a business project must be approved by the Director of Student Experience and Engagement - Participation in the LFGSM Business Community through networking events, student groups, graduation, or admissions open houses